Crazy Mountains: Wildlife

 Due to the eastern location, these mountains are drier and less densely forested than other mountain ranges in Montana.
 There are at least 40 alpine lakes in the range, 15 of which are named.
 The Crazy Mountains sit in both Gallatin National Forest and Lewis and Clark National Forest.
 The Crazies support a healthy herd of mountain goats and the occasional elusive wolverine.

 History

-In 1916, the Crazy Mountains were proposed as a location for a national park, but Congress failed to pass the legislation.
-National Park Service officials considered the area again in 1935, but reported that a national park would not be feasible because "half of the land, every alternate section, is owned by the Northern Pacific Railroad or is in private hands."
+In 1916, the Crazy Mountains were proposed as a location for a national park, yet Congress failed to pass the legislation.
+National Park Service officials considered the area again in 1935, yet they reported that a national park would not be feasible because "half of the land, every alternate section, is owned by the Northern Pacific Railroad or is in private hands."

 Access

 The Crazies are almost completely surrounded by private lands making access into the mountains somewhat difficult, especially in the southern section where the highest peaks are located.